dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/tableau.md

 - Some functions in Analysis --> Create Calculated Field
 - Filtering on a Date Part time dimension for a Cumulative metric type
 - Changing your date dimension to use "Week Number"
-- Performing joins between tables that are created by the Semantic Layer.
-The Semantic Layer handles joins for you, so there's no need to join components together in the Semantic Layer (note: you _can_ join tables from Semantic Layer to ones outside in your data platform)
+- Performing joins between tables that the dbt Semantic Layer creates.
+It handles joins for you, so there's no need to join components in the dbt Semantic Layer.
+Note, that you _can_  join tables from the dbt Semantic Layer to ones outside your data platform.

 ## FAQs
 <FAQ path="Troubleshooting/sl-alpn-error" />